mxbmrp3

 After Installation

-Launch the game - the plugin will load automatically.
+Launch the game - the plugin loads automatically.
 Some elements are enabled by default and can be repositioned or configured via the settings menu.
+See Tips & Tricks for useful setup ideas.
 If nothing appears, see Troubleshooting.

 Controls